Criminal Record Check Results, Reconsiderations and Appeals

 If the criminal record check reveals a relevant and / or specified offence as applicable, a notice of adjudication letter is sent to the organization.
 A separate letter may be sent to the applicant requesting additional information about the circumstances of the offence(s) found.

-An Adjudicator gathers all the relevant information which may include:
+An Investigator gathers all the relevant information which may include:

 - police and court documents

 - telephone or personal interviews with the applicant, victim(s) or other persons or agencies

 - written submissions from the applicant